The Challenge

 Project 3.18Salt-Free Electrodialysis Metathesis (EDM) For High Recovery Concentrate Management Lead: Shane Walker, Texas Tech University

-Partners: University of Texas at El Paso, New Mexico State University
+Partners: Texas Tech University, University of Texas at El Paso, New Mexico State University

 Project 3.23 Evaluating the Value of Grid-Responsive Flexible DesalinationLead: Brian Tarroja, University of California, Irvine